-The latest launch, the Spyker C8 Preliator, is a masterclass is supercar sophistication.
+One of the latest launches, the Spyker C8 Preliator, is a masterclass is supercar sophistication.
 With shades of Aston Martin painted over the passion of Ferrari, this highly-designed sleek sportster is crafted from bespoke materials and incorporates aviation-inspired elements — a core part of the brand’s DNA.

 Powered by a supercharged 6.3 litre V8, the Sarthe has a top speed of 210 mph, borrows its look from the ‘80s race cars that competed in the 24 Hour of Le Mans — and takes its name from the circuit on which the iconic French endurance race is contested.

 Few small brand supercars pay such attention to design as Vencer.
 Purposefully minimalist, the durable carbon fibre construction pulls off a tricky blend of retro and modern, and the automatic rear spoiler gracefully punctuates that beautifully boxy back end.

 W Motors are pushing tech to its limits

 A little further afield, W Motors are revving up in the Middle East.
 An Arab-Lebanese supercar manufacturer, this Dubai-based brand was founded in 2012 — and immediately set out its uber-wealthy stall with jewel-encrusted keys and diamond-lined headlights.
 In fact, the marque’s first car, the Lykan Hypersport, took centre stage in the seventh Fast & Furious film.